dougbutner/beta-pseudo/README.md

 ## To contribute to smart contract development
-Contact [Douglas Butner](mailto:douglas@cxc.world) if you'd like to be added to the private contract-development repo.
-Contributors to contract code will be paid in PURPLE based on their contribution manually on contract launch date.
+Visit the [real-contracts](https://github.com/dougbutner/beta-pseudo/tree/main/real-contracts) if you'd like to help Douglas with his first production smart contract.
+Contributors to contract code will be paid in PURPLE based on their subjective contribution on contract launch date.
 You can also elect to be paid a reduced rate in EOS, TLOS or WAX, or request a different compensation.

 ## Pseudo-code conventions used